 Compulsory Purchase and Compensation

-Charles has a keen interest in Compulsory Purchase and Compensation.
-He has assisted in advising a public body on the means by which the property register of land compulsorily acquired under the London Underground (East London Line Extension) Order 1997 could be discharged.
+He has assisted in advising a landowner in relation to advance payments compensating for HS2 and a public body on the means by which the property register of land compulsorily acquired under the London Underground (East London Line Extension) Order 1997 could be discharged.

-- he has advised a local authority in relation to the transfer of land from a maintained school to an academy trust in preparation of the conversion of that school into an academy
+- advising a Council in relation to the transfer of land from a maintained school to an academy trust in preparation of the conversion of that school into an academy

-- he has acted as a legal clerk to Licensing Sub-Committees
+- he has acted as a legal clerk to a Standards Committee in relation to breaches of the code of conduct by Parish Councillors

 Charles is eager to broaden his practice areas and his previous work includes: